Trauma

 Psychological Reactions After a Disaster

-After a major natural disaster, an estimated 30 to 40 percent of survivors experience some form of psychological symptoms.
-Insomnia, flashbacks, hyperarousal (a state of constant alertness), emotional numbness, and difficulty concentrating.
-These are "normal reactions to an abnormal situation" and, in most cases, resolve naturally over time.
+After a large-scale natural disaster, most survivors experience some form of psychological symptoms.
+Insomnia, flashbacks, hyperarousal (a state of constant alertness), emotional numbing, and difficulty concentrating.
+These are "normal reactions to an abnormal situation" and in most cases, they resolve naturally over time.

 Ways to Support Psychological Recovery After a Disaster